 Cookies and Tracking

 A cookie is a small text file stored on your device by a website.
-When you visit our Website, we may use session cookies (which expire once you close your web browser) or persistent cookies (which stay on your device until you delete them) to make your experience on our website more personal and interactive.
+When you visit our Website, we may use session cookies (which expire once you close your web browser) or persistent cookies (which stay on your device until you delete them) to make your experience on our Website more personal and interactive.

 - California Residents.
 Learn more about the rights and options under the California Consumer Privacy Act (CCPA) law by reviewing the section "For California Residents" below.
 You can also contact us at 1-866-217-4955.

 - Mobile Devices.
-Your mobile device may give you the ability to opt out of the use of certain info it collects and/or tracks.
+Your mobile device may give you the ability to opt out of the use of certain information it collects and/or tracks.
 For instance, you may be able to "Opt out of Interest-Based Ads" or "Opt out of Ads Personalization" on Android devices and/or "Limit Ad Tracking" on iOS devices.
 You can also adjust the collection of location information from a mobile device by changing the preferences on the device.

 - Do Not Track.
 Some web browsers have "do not track" features that you may enable by adjusting your browser settings.
 However, our Website and other Services may not respond to Do Not Track signals from some or all browsers.